-Head Line Judge: Receiving team's restraining line, opposite press box side, outside sideline until area between you and \mathbf{R} is clear and then move to sideline.
+Referee: Opposite press box side, outside sideline until area between you and H is clear and then move to sideline.
 Ensure the correct number of players on either side of kicker and be aware of illegal wedge formations.

-Line Judge: Take position at Team B goal line pylon on press box side.
-Count Team B players.
+Head Line Judge: Press box side, outside sideline until area between you and B is clear and then move to sideline.
 Ensure the correct number of players on either side of kicker and be aware of illegal wedge formations.